EndoTaishi/CLASSIC/documentation/runPrep.md

 ## Obtaining the CLASSIC Singularity container

-Download our container:

-`singularity pull shub://jormelton/containerCLASSIC`
+Download our container from our CLASSIC community Zenodo page: https://zenodo.org/communities/classic.
+It is recommended you follow the [Quick Start Tutorial](https://cccma.gitlab.io/classic_pages/info/get_started/) if possible.

-And shell into it (example assumes you are in the same folder as the .simg file):
+You can either use the `exec` command form or shell into the container (example assumes you are in the same folder as the .simg file):

-`singularity shell jormelton-containerCLASSIC-master-latest.simg`
+`singularity shell CLASSIC_container.simg`

 E.g.

-        acrnrjm@cccsing: ~> singularity shell /user/nphome1/rjm/jormelton-containerCLASSIC-master-latest.simg
+        acrnrjm@cccsing: ~> singularity shell /user/nphome1/rjm/CLASSIC_container.simg
         Singularity: Invoking an interactive shell within container...

-        Singularity jormelton-containerCLASSIC-master-latest.simg:~>
+        Singularity CLASSIC_container.simg:~>

 If that is successful, you are now in the CLASSIC container environment.
 This environment contains all the libraries needed to run the model (Note this is a bare-bones installation with only the run-time environment.
-It does not presently contain a workflow or compiled model code).
+It does not presently contain a workflow or compiled model code - see the [Quick Start Tutorial](https://cccma.gitlab.io/classic_pages/info/get_started/).

 E.g. test if gfortran is installed:

-        Singularity jormelton-containerCLASSIC-master-latest.simg:~> gfortran
+        Singularity CLASSIC_container.simg:~> gfortran
         gfortran: fatal error: no input files
         compilation terminated.
-        Singularity jormelton-containerCLASSIC-master-latest.simg:~>
+        Singularity CLASSIC_container.simg:~>

 And test for something that we know is not installed:

-        Singularity jormelton-containerCLASSIC-master-latest.simg:~> okular
+        Singularity CLASSIC_container.simg:~> okular
         bash: okular: command not found
-        Singularity jormelton-containerCLASSIC-master-latest.simg:~>
+        Singularity CLASSIC_container.simg:~>

 You can now navigate to the location of CLASSIC code, compile and run the model.

 E.g.

-        Singularity jormelton-containerCLASSIC-master-latest.simg:~/Documents/CLASSIC> bin/CLASSIC
+        Singularity CLASSIC_container.simg:~/Documents/CLASSIC> bin/CLASSIC
          Usage is as follows

          bin/CLASSIC joboptions_file longitude/{longitude}/latitude/{latitude}